MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-flows.md

 To remove a flow from your app:

-1. Under the "In your app" section of the Power Automate Pane, click the ellipsis to the right of a flow to open the context menu.
+1. Under the "In your app" section of the Power Automate pane, click the ellipsis to the right of a flow to open the context menu.
 Select "Remove from app"
     ![Graphical user interface  application  Teams Description automatically generated](media/work-with-flows/image18.png)

 2. The flow is removed from the app.
 The flow is not deleted from the environment; however, so you can re-add the flow to your app or another app as required.